 Like cauliflower, the vegetable can be eaten raw, although it will also hold its texture and flavor if cooked lightly.
 The most unusual part of this vegetable is its fractal-like visual appearance, which is certainly a talking point for those who haven’t seen it before.

 Salsify is a root vegetable that has the unfortunate luck of looking just like a brown stick.
-The vegetable is actually related to the parsnip and is a tasty and a versatile vegetable.
+Yet, this is actually a tasty and a versatile vegetable.

 Surprisingly, it tastes mildly like an oyster when cooked, which has earned it the nickname ‘oyster plant’.
 Salsify can be cooked in a range of ways, including fried, mashed or boiled, and can be added to many different meals, including both stews and soups.